msoos/cav2025/README.md

 ./run.py --num 20 --tlimit 600
 ```

-This will run for a while.
+This will run for 6h.
 Eventually, it will finish, writing "All done" to
 the console:
 ```
 Finished waiting rank ...